zzorn/ledmesh/readme.md

 Node types
 ----------

-There are a few different types of nodes:
+There are two different types of nodes:

 * Led Node
-  * Controls zero or more LED strips, LED lights, buzzers, etc.  Could also have some extra controls that can be connected to other things.
-Maybe servo / motor support as well.
+  * Controls zero or more LED strips, LED lights, etc.  Also has two extra I/O pins.
+  * Has locations for sensor modules such as PIR (motion detector) and sound.
-  * Has some builtin sensors such as light level, as well as pins that can be connected to external sensors
+  * Has builtin light level sensor.
-  * Has a number of connectors that can be used to connect it to other nodes.
-* Power Node
-  * This provides power to the rest of the network.
-It could have a soft off switch wich activates a global shutdown signal over a number of seconds before cutting the power, and decreases a global startup signal over some seconds when the power is toggled on again.
-  * Might also contain support for wireless control (RF).
-  * Might also contain support for bluetooth control (for control from android app)
+  * Has location for a radio communication module.
 * Control Node
   * Contains a character LCD screen and turn wheels (and possibly a color / color gradient preview LED) for configuring the network.
 It allows:
      * Configuring the length of led strips connected to different nodes (needs to be done once after installation).